seansimkus/Shopify-Challange/README.md

   - [C) What product was ordered the most by customers in Germany?](#c-what-product-was-ordered-the-most-by-customers-in-germany)

 ## Question 1

-Code for Question 1 regarding the sneakershop is located in the file DS-Challenge-Question1.ipynb.

 ### A) Think about what could be going wrong with our calculation